We have put together some tips to help you save money when you use a car.

-- Warming up - Don’t leave the engine running for five minutes before driving to ‘warm it up’.
-It’s a big waste of fuel.
+- Warming up - don’t leave the engine running for five minutes before driving to ‘warm it up’.
+It’s a waste of fuel.
 Drive gently for the first few minutes of your journey instead.

-- Fuel price - The price of fuel can vary according to where you buy it.
-Therefore, it pays to look for the cheapest places to buy your petrol or diesel before you need to fill up.
-If you sign up to PetrolPrices.com, this free website will compare fuel prices at almost 10,000 petrol stations around the country for you.
+- Fuel price - the price of fuel can vary according to where you buy it.
+Look for the cheapest places to buy your petrol or diesel before you need to fill up.
+If you sign up to PetrolPrices.com, this free website will compare fuel prices at almost 10,000 petrol stations around the country.

-- A full tank - You don’t need to run around with a full tank of fuel all the time.
+- A full tank - you don’t need a full tank of fuel all the time.
 It will make the car heavier and use more fuel.

 Getting the best from your car

-- Check oil level - Check your oil once a month and before long journeys.
-This helps to keep your engine running smoothly and may avoid paying expensive bills on potential repairs.
+- Check oil level - check your oil once a month and before long journeys.
+This helps to keep your engine running smoothly and may help avoid expensive bills on potential repairs.

-- Pump up your tyres - Poorly inflated tyres put more strain on your engine and burn more fuel.
+- Pump up your tyres - poorly inflated tyres put more strain on your engine and burn more fuel.
 Make sure your tyres are inflated to the correct level and regularly check your tyre tread.
-Under-inflated tyres can reduce your fuel economy by up to ten per cent.
+Under-inflated tyres can reduce your fuel economy by up to 10%.

-- Reduce your load - More weight equals higher fuel consumption.
-De-clutter your car and remove anything you don’t need to avoid carrying extra weight.
-Remove any unnecessary items from your car, like tool kits in the boot or unnecessary items in the glove box and increase fuel economy by up to 5%.
+- Reduce your load - more weight equals higher fuel consumption.
+Declutter your car and remove anything you don’t need to avoid carrying extra weight.
+Remove unnecessary items from your car, like tool kits in the boot, can increase fuel economy by up to 5%.

-- Make you car more aerodynamic - Close your windows and sunroof when driving - the less resistance your car has, the less fuel it will consume.
+- Make your car more aerodynamic - Close your windows and sunroof when driving - the less resistance your car has, the less fuel it will consume.
 Unless you absolutely need it, for the same reason, if you’ve got a roof rack attached, remove it.
-They can increase your fuel consumption by up to 30 percent – save up to £200 pa.
+They can increase your fuel consumption by up to 30% – save up to £200 pa.

 Purchasing the right car

-- The engine - It’s easy to only think about a petrol engined car when you purchase your vehicle.
-What about Diesel, Hybrid, LPG, Biofuel or an Electric engined car?
+- The engine - it’s easy to only think about a petrol-powered car when you purchase your vehicle.
+What about diesel, hybrid, LPG, biofuel or an electric car?